 Where Booster Fans Work

 Booster fans are useful for helping to pull air out of the ductwork and into a room.
-They won’t solve an airflow problem on their own, but may be a cost-effective means to circumvent to more expensive repairs.
+They won’t solve an airflow problem on their own, but they may be a cost-effective means to circumvent more expensive repairs.

 Register Fans for Ducts in Older Homes

 The ductwork in older houses was not designed to accommodate modern HVAC systems and thus often fail to provide even heating.
-Register fans are a cheap solution which helps to pull air into a room while the furnace is running.
+Register fans are a cheap solution that helps to pull air into a room while the furnace is running.

 Inline Fans for Complicated Ductwork Layouts

-Found most often in larger buildings, this problem is exactly as it sounds: The ducts are full of complicated bends and divisions which slow the flow of air from the furnace to the rooms.
+Found most often in larger buildings, this problem is exactly as it sounds: The ducts are full of complicated bends and divisions, which slow the flow of air from the furnace to the rooms.
 The further air has to travel, the less benefit your rooms will receive.

-Inline booster fans may be installed at key points along the ductwork to help to keep air flowing at a higher speed.
-They help pull air past registers which previously vented out most of the hot or cool air into an adjoining room, allowing the air to flow further along the ducts.
+Inline booster fans may be installed at key points along the ductwork to help keep air flowing at a higher speed.
+They help pull air past registers, which previously vented out most of the hot or cool air into an adjoining room, allowing the air to flow further along the ducts.

 Where Booster Fans Fail